mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 ## Single-Sequence Multiple Data

 Seqlocks are great for providing atomic access to a single value, but they don't compose.
-If there are two values `i` and `j` each with their own seqlock, and a program wants to "atomically" read both of them, it's out of luck.
+If there are two values `t` and `u` each with their own seqlock, and a program wants to "atomically" read both of them, it's out of luck.

-To fix that, without losing the ability to perform independent writes to `i` and `j` in parallel, allow me to introduce the Single Sequence Multiple Data (SSMD) structure.
+To fix that, without losing the ability to perform independent writes to `t` and `u` in parallel, allow me to introduce the Single Sequence Multiple Data (SSMD) structure.

 ```rust
 // always even